TheUnixDemon/WebnovelToEpub/README.md

 ...
 ```

 It's recommented for configuration purposes to use `--debug` for more informations about the current configuration status and it's responses to that.
 If you want to have a deeper view into the web scraper part you should use `--debughtml`. `--debughtml` shows the very process of the web scraper part related to your configuration.

+There are some other arguments like `--moreHumanLike`, `--humanLike`, `--latency` and `--timeout`.
+They all are related to the run-time.

+`--timeout` is the only one of these that sets the timelimit of a connection.
+After the timelimit is reached the request runs into a timeout error and closes the connection and after some time reconnects with the server to try the connection again.

+# Cookies
+Everybody likes cookies!
+But websites love them a bit to much in my opinion.
+So I implemented a solution(even if not that clean and smooth).
+If a website gives the http error `403` as return, my program requests the user to put in a cookie in a text format.
+To get these cookies you should use your browser and get in the `inspect mode`.